Let's talk about the elephant: how well does ADPPA protect against post-Roe threats?

 Pay-for-privacy provisions worsen the digital divide, which is also a privacy divide and raise racial equity issues.
 Strong regulations ensure that privacy rights are available to all and not just to those who can afford to pay to keep our privacy.

-Does ADPPA allow anti-abortion “crisis pregnancy centers” to share data with vigilantes?
+❓Does ADPPA prevent anti-abortion “crisis pregnancy centers” from sharing data with vigilantes?

 – Anti-Abortion Centers’ Databases Could Be Weaponized Post-Roe, Abigail Abrams and Vera Bergengruen, Time

 Today, “crisis pregnancy centers” use the data they collect to target ads and boost their search results.
-And it works, too: recent report by Davey Alba and Jack Ketchum on Bloomberg notes that when people type the words “abortion clinic” into the Google Maps search bar in states like South Carolina or Idaho, “five or more of the top 10 results were for CPCs, not abortion clinics.”
+And it works, too: a recent report by Julia Love and Davey Alba on Bloomberg notes that when people type the words “abortion clinic” into the Google Maps search bar in states like South Carolina or Idaho, “five or more of the top 10 results were for CPCs, not abortion clinics.”
 When pregnant people contact the “crisis pregnancy center”, they provide a lot more information over the phone, which then gets used to try to talk them out of getting an abortion.

 Of course a lot of pregnant people see through “crisis pregnancy centers’” manipulation, and wind up seeking abortions elsewhere.
 In states where abortion is criminalized, this means that the “crisis pregnancy centers” have a lot of data that they can potentially weaponize and/or monetize – sharing with it vigilantes and bounty hunters doing “civil enforcement” of laws like Texas’, or even selling it.